Daily NK: History

 Founded in December 2004 by South Korean Han Ki Hong and the Network for North Korean Democracy and Human Rights, Daily NK covers stories pertaining to North Korea, with a focus on inside information and human rights issues.
 It publishes primarily in Korean, but also in English and Chinese.
 Its sources inside North Korea communicate with the main office using Chinese cell phones, while it also has several correspondents based in China who interview people coming and going across the Sino-North Korean border.
 It also carries stories from North Korean defectors and monitors the output of the North Korean media.
 The organization is well known for publishing prices of commodities in North Korea - information deemed sensitive by the North Korean government - around once every two weeks.

 The organization has a content sharing arrangement with The Diplomat, and has partnered up with the Transitional Justice Working Group.
 It also has a relationship with Factiva.

-Criticism and controversies

-There have been suspicions of the Daily NK, because of the US government-sourced funding, a known enemy of North Korea, and due to uncertainty about its accuracy and the use of anonymous sources which raises questions about how truthful the information is.
+In late 2024, the Daily NK smuggled two North Korean smartphones out of the country.
+The Haeyang 701 and Samtaesung 8, the two smartphones obtained by Daily NK, were analyzed in 2025 by technology YouTuber Mrwhosetheboss.